Urabe no Suetake

 Suetake is the subject of a tale in the Konjaku Monogatarishū, a collection of folk legends compiled in the late Heian period.
 The Japanese tale in which Suetake appears is known as Ōeyama.
 He died in 1022 at the age of 73.

+On a dark night, Taira no Suetake was crossing a river on horseback when he came across a Ubume holding a child in the middle of the river, who handed him a baby and said, "Hold this."
+Suetake took the baby and headed for the shore.
+The Ubume chased after him, saying, "Give me back my child," but Suetake ignored her and went ashore.
+When he returned to the mansion, he found that the baby had turned into a leaf.